ngeiswei/reasoning-bio-as-xp/benchmarks/db-ratio/README.md

 ## Conclusion

-Overall the `db-ratio` parameter is doing what it was designed for and there is a clear sweet-spot, in term of reducing run-time while minimizing errors within the range of 0.4 to 0.7.
+Overall the `db-ratio` parameter is doing what it was designed for and there is a clear sweet-spot in term of reducing run-time while minimizing errors within the range of 0.4 to 0.7.